kuehbiko/omsa-mgt6201/Supply Chain Management/Notes.md

 These components can exist within 1 region, or across multiple regions.

 How do we configure the supply chain to meet different regional markets?
-For example, where should we place out warehouses and facilities?
+For example, where should we place our warehouses and facilities?

 ### 1.6.1 Types of Network Configurations
 #### Two Types of Network Configurations